 Korres Shampoo For Thin/Fine Hair with Rice Proteins and Linden

-This Korres shampoo is designed to strengthen and add volume to thin / fine hair and contains rice proteins to increase hair elasticity and density while adding natural, lasting volume.
-The Linden extract forms a protective film on hair surface, improving its sheen and appearance.
+This Korres shampoo is designed to strengthen and add volume to thin/fine hair and contains rice proteins to increase hair elasticity and density while adding natural, lasting volume.
+The Linden extract forms a protective film on the hair surface, improving its sheen and appearance.
 I loved this one.
 It definitely left my hair smoother and sleeker.

 Klorane Citron Pulp Shampoo with vitamins is suitable for all hair types and can be used as frequently as necessary and by the whole family.
 It has a fresh invigorating fragrance and it neutralises hard water to restore vitality and radiance.

-Whilst I loved this one and it's light citrussy scent, I found it a little too strong for me since it is for normal to oily hair.
+Whilst I loved this one and its light citrusy scent, I found it a little too strong for me since it is for normal to oily hair.

-So there you have it - a selection of great shampoos which will help nurture dry and thinning hair.
-You can find out more about hair loss, both male and female on The Harley Street Hair Clinic's website and, if you are worried, a chat with your GP may help to rule out other causes such as an underactive thyroid or vitamin / mineral deficiency.
+So there you have it – a selection of great shampoos for thinning and fine hair which will help nurture your locks.
+You can find out more about hair loss, both male and female on The Harley Street Hair Clinic’s website and, if you are worried, a chat with your GP may help to rule out other causes such as an underactive thyroid or vitamin / mineral deficiency.